commontoolsinc/discord_bridge/README.md

 ## REST API

 The bot includes a REST API that allows you to retrieve messages stored in the database.
 The API runs on port 8080 by default.
 You can edit config/config.exs to modify this port.
+With charms, client fetches want to be https. you can run `sudo tailscale serve --https=443 localhost:8080`

 ### API Endpoints